kasenetz/hbcd-docs/docs/measures/index.md

 </div>
 <div class="collapsible-content">
 <br>
-<p>The Expert Review warnings provide critical guidance for researchers from subject matter experts on measures/data specifically within the context of HBCD, including considerations and recommendations for measure usage, known issues, and important reminders.
-This information is intended to aid in transparency, best practice, and ease of use for a given measure/data type.</p>
+<p>The Expert Review warnings offer critical guidance from subject matter experts, tailored specifically to the context of HBCD measures and data.
+These warnings address considerations and recommendations for measure usage, highlight known issues, and provide important reminders.
+Additionally, they include detailed instructions and/or code to assist researchers with various aspects of data use, such as working with datasets, calculating variables, or performing specific analyses.
+This information is designed to enhance transparency, promote best practices, and streamline the use of each measure or data type.</p>
 </div>
 </p>